usagitoneko97/usagitoneko97.github.io/_posts/2020-1-26-The-Rejection.markdown

 image: fulls/rejection.jpg
 tags: fiction Meliz
 ---
-"no".
+"No".
 Meliz expressed with a face of unshakable determination.
 The limping 100 years old lady stared at Meliz with pure disbelieve.

 "Surely you can spare a few minutes to help an old lady cross the road, won't you.
 Well you see, my